 Finally, only recently, I had some thoughts about playing in the streets somewhere, ‘street musician style’.
 Local laws sometimes banning amplification aside for street performers aside, if you wanna be heard: you can either sing and play louder or: amplify.

-You need: something to carry all of your stuff.
+something to carry all of your stuff.
 Then: all of your stuff.
 Including your mic, your mic stand, your guitar, your cables.
 And last but not least: yourself.
 Which already makes kind of a hefty package.
 But then, you have to add one of these:

 And this is on the smaller side.